getbraincloud/examples-unity/AuthenticationErrorHandling/Assets/ExternalDependencyManager/Editor/README.md

      Unity project can be complex and a burden on a Unity plugin maintainer.
    * The process of resolving conflicting dependencies on platform specific libraries is pushed to the developer attempting to use a Unity plugin.
-     The developer trying to use you plugin is very likely to give up when faced with Android or iOS specific build errors.
+     The developer trying to use your plugin is very likely to give up when faced with Android or iOS specific build errors.
    * The process of resolving conflicting Unity plugins (due to shared Unity plugin components) is pushed to the developer attempting to use your Unity